 Challenge Fund: funded projects

-This challenge fund is part of the Strategic Interventions in Health Education Disciplines (SIHED) programme.
+This Challenge Fund was part of the Strategic Interventions in Health Education Disciplines (SIHED) programme.

-The first round of SIHED challenge fund projects focus on supporting innovation in the recruitment and delivery of podiatry and therapeutic radiography programmes.
+The first round of SIHED Challenge Fund projects focused on supporting innovation in the recruitment and delivery of podiatry and therapeutic radiography programmes.

-Both these specialist disciplines have been identified as vulnerable because of decreasing recruitment and retention in higher education courses.
-Ensuring more students from diverse backgrounds choose to study and complete these courses will provide England with the next generation of healthcare professionals.
+Both these specialist disciplines were identified as vulnerable because of decreasing recruitment and retention in higher education courses.

-These projects all started in 2018 and are due to complete by March 2020.
+These projects all started in 2018 and completed by March 2020.

 University of Salford (lead institution)